Raw Spectra (rawspectra.jl)

 For both input channels, we need to do some pre-processing steps.

-5. Apply a small polarization amplitude adjustment, listed as poleff in the config.
+- Apply a small polarization amplitude adjustment, listed as

 """Return (polarized map, maskT, maskP) given a config and map identifier"""